List of rock formations

 A rock formation is an isolated, scenic, or spectacular surface rock outcrop.
 Rock formations are usually the result of weathering and erosion sculpting the existing rock.
-The term rock formation can also refer to specific sedimentary strata or other rock unit in stratigraphic and petrologic studies.
+The term rock formation can also refer to the process of formation of rocks.
+It is not to be confused with the concept of a geological formation, which represents a unit of strata rather than a topographic feature like rock formations.

 A rock structure can be created in any rock type or combination: